-The second installment of a Global Finance FAQ web series on Islamic finance.
+The second installment of the Global Finance web series on Islamic finance.

 Many of the products offered by Islamic financial institutions are comparable to Western or conventional finance even though interest and speculation are forbidden.
 Banks are by far the biggest players in Islamic finance — some of them are exclusively Islamic while others offer sharia-compliant products but remain mostly conventional.